zoom1338/UofI-CyberTutorials/MobileAppSecurity/trials.md

 # 9/1/25
 * downloaded MobSF on Kali linux VM the MobSF github includes app files for APK and IPA for testing
 * started learning MOBSF and features for static analysis
+* VM crashed after downloading MobSF making a new one
+* started drafting tutorial steps for static only